 What To Look For When Buying A Maine Coon

 So you’ve fallen in love with the Maine Coon breed and spent hours scrolling the internet looking at hundreds of Maine Coon kittens for sale.
-If you’re feeling a little stressed out and confused from this process, don’t worry!
+If you’re feeling a little stressed out and confused by this process, don’t worry!

 Purchasing an animal can often be a pretty daunting process because there are so many options available to you.
 If this sounds like you, take a look at my ‘Ask The Breeder‘ questions below.